RyanJulyan/Flask-BDA/README.md

 ### Windows
 * Open new terminal
     * "Windows-Key + R" will show you the 'RUN' box
-    * type "cmd" to open the terminal
+    * Type "cmd" to open the terminal
 ```
 cd <Path To>/my_awesome_project